thirdweb-dev/contracts/docs/ILazyMintWithTier.md

-Thirdweb&#39;s `LazyMint` is a contract extension for any base NFT contract.
-It lets you &#39;lazy mint&#39; any number of NFTs  at once.
+Thirdweb&#39;s `LazyMintWithTier` is a contract extension for any base NFT contract.
+It lets you &#39;lazy mint&#39; any number of NFTs  at once, for a particular tier.
 Here, &#39;lazy mint&#39; means defining the metadata for particular tokenIds of your NFT contract,  without actually minting a non-zero balance of NFTs of those tokenIds.